 An annual well check is the best way your child’s health care provider can keep tabs on their vital signs and growth progress.

-“Well visits give us the opportunity to do so much in the way of teaching and education,” said Dr. Matt Gibson, a pediatrician at Methodist Physicians Clinic Regency.
+“Well visits give us the opportunity to do so much in the way of teaching and education,” said Matthew Gibson, MD, a pediatrician at Methodist Physicians Clinic.
 “We can see if are they growing and developing normally and what can we do to set parents and children up for success.”

-“We do a general physical exam to pick up on any red flags such as heart murmurs,” said Dr. Jessica McCool, a family medicine provider at Methodist Physicians Clinic Council Bluffs.
+“We do a general physical exam to pick up on any red flags such as heart murmurs,” said Jessica McCool, MD, a family medicine provider at Methodist Physicians Clinic.
 “The nurses do a vision screen and their vitals.
 We can also pick up on blood pressure abnormalities which are different in pediatrics.”

 2. Assess Mental and Social Wellness